 Models can be created in modeling applications and come in a variety of forms and formats.
 You can create your own models, get them from colleagues or clients, or purchase them from a stock service or website.
 Here are some recommended resources:

-- Dimension CC: The application ships with dozens of common models available in the Assets panel.
+- Dimension: The application ships with dozens of common models available in the Assets panel.
 These models are royalty-free and can be used for commercial projects.
-Download Dimension CC.
+Download Dimension.

-- Adobe Stock: Browse a growing collection of high-quality models, curated for appearance and quality, and optimized for use in Dimension CC.
+- Adobe Stock: Browse a growing collection of high-quality models, curated for appearance and quality, and optimized for use in Dimension.
 Browse 3D content on Adobe Stock.

-- Photoshop CC: Create your own 3D graphics by extruding text and vectors into 3D shapes and exporting for use in Dimension.
+- Photoshop: Create your own 3D graphics by extruding text and vectors into 3D shapes and exporting for use in Dimension.
 View a tutorial for creating models in Photoshop.